Having trouble choosing between the BedJet and ChiliSleep Cube or OOLER bed-cooling systems?

 The BedJet remote control has the usual controls for fan speed and temperature.
 In addition, you can set a timer, save settings using dedicated memory buttons, and select handy presets like turbo heat, cool, heat, extended heat, and dry.

-Another feature it has that we love is the biorhythm.
+Another feature it has that we love is the Biorhythm mode.
 It lets you set hour-by-hour temperatures for the night, so you don't wake up freezing or profusely sweating.
 You can also set a silent temperature wake-up alarm.

-BedJet also offers app control via Bluetooth, but most customers usually prefer to stick to the remote control.
+BedJet also offers app control via Bluetooth, but we didn't like the limited functionality.
+The wireless remote is definitely the best option.

-In contrast to BedJet, Chilipad’s remote control is basic.
-It only has three buttons for power and temperature up & down.
+In contrast to BedJet, the ChiliSleep Cube's remote control is basic.
+It has three buttons for power and a set of dual buttons to move temperature up & down.

 While you do miss out on advanced temperature control features, it’s great for those who want a basic remote control that’s easy to use.